fraunhofer-igd-iva/create-nxtstart-app/README.md

 The example provides a basic service worker, manifest.json and necessary assets to get started.
 See `/worker/index.js` to edit the service worker.
 To disable PWA edit `/next.config.js`.

+## Server-Sent-Events

+The example depends on D3 graphs and therefore cannot be used without installing D3 and its examples.

 # Deployment of your project